isorna/dropcommander/docs/en/dfc/core-rules/launch-assets.md

 **Bombers make an attack with their profile when arriving at an enemy ship.**

 When Bombers from multiple sources attack the same target they coordinate their run to overwhelm its Point Defence.
-Roll all of the Bomber's attacks together when they take effect and treat it as a single attack versus the target's Point Defence so the defender only rolls for  PD once for the ship instead of against each token's attack separately.
+Roll all of the Bomber’s attacks together when they take effect and treat it as a single attack versus the target’s Point Defence so the defender only rolls for  PD once for the ship instead of against each token’s attack separately.

 _For example: 6 Bomber tokens launched from 2 carriers attack an enemy ship together.
 Each Bomber makes 2 attacks normally, but in this case they make a coordinated attack and roll all 12 attacks at once.
-The enemy ship's Point Defence will only roll once against the massed attack instead of separately against each Bomber._
+The enemy ship’s Point Defence will only roll once against the massed attack instead of separately against each Bomber._

 ### Fire Ships